 Hadleigh Railway Walk

-This walk takes you along the trackbed of the old Hadleigh Railway line from Hadleigh to Raydon Wood railway station.
+This walk takes you along the trackbed of the old Hadleigh Railway line from Hadleigh to Raydon Wood railway station in Suffolk.
 It's a 2 mile stroll on flat paths which are also suitable for cyclists.

 The walk starts from the now closed Hadleigh railway station, in the centre of the ancient market town.
 The station was the terminus of the Hadleigh Railway, a short branch line from Bentley Junction, which opened in 1847.
 The station building still stands and is in use as a private residence.